Code-Institute-Submissions/Dublincitycycles/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. You should now have a copy of the original repository in your GitHub account.

+### Cloning

+I created a local clone to work locally.
+I followed the Code Institute instructions to complete the clone.

 ### Making a Local Clone